Tig Notaro: Cancer

 The next day, comedian Louis C.K. called Notaro, telling her he wanted to release the audio of the show.
 She was uncomfortable with the idea at first, but decided the material could help people, so she agreed.
 C.K. made audio of the performance available that October for download on his site under the title Live.
-Notaro later released the audio (with booklet) on iTunes.
-Live ended up selling more copies than Kiss's album Monster, which debuted the same week, something Notaro said she never dreamed could happen.
-She was a fan of the band in her youth.
+Notaro later released the audio (with booklet) on iTunes; it sold more copies than rock band Kiss's album Monster, which debuted the same week, something Notaro said she never dreamed could happen.
+She was a Kiss fan in her youth.